Akkshita06/ProofFirst/README.md

 ## 7. What's structurally different from the original pattern

 1. **Verification happens before contact, not after.** The original's only check happens after a call is already placed.
-Syndicate's Skeptic runs first and can prevent contact entirely.
+ProofFirst's Skeptic runs first and can prevent contact entirely.
 2. **Three-way routing on evidence confidence, not two-way routing on call outcome.** `HUMAN_REVIEW` has no equivalent in the original.
 3. **The first autonomous action is a value-first artifact, not an outbound pitch.** Outreach only fires after that artifact is independently confirmed to exist.
 4. **A structural, tested guarantee** that a contradicted claim can never reach outreach — enforced by function signatures and control flow, not convention.